jethrokuan/braindump/content/posts/bayesian_deep_learning.md

 ## Bibliography {#bibliography}

-<a id="org02ca4a8"></a>Smith, Sam, and Quoc V. Le.
-2018.
-“A Bayesian Perspective on Generalization and Stochastic Gradient Descent.”
+<a id="org66eb863"></a>Smith, Sam, and Quoc V. Le. n.d.
+“A Bayesian Perspective on Generalization and Stochastic Gradient Descent.” <https://openreview.net/pdf?id=BJij4yg0Z>.

-<a id="org102f9dd"></a>Wilson, Andrew Gordon.
-2019.
-“The Case for Bayesian Deep Learning.” _NYU Courant Technical Report_.
+<a id="orgbd4ee48"></a>Wilson, Andrew Gordon. n.d.
+“The Case for Bayesian Deep Learning.”